mlava/workspaces/README.md

 Create workspaces that you can automatically open with the click of a button.

 **New:**
+- Option to hide icon/menu from the Roam topbar altogether.
+You will need to trigger the Workspace selection modal via a new Command Palette 'Open Workspace' command.

+**Recent:**
 - Option to keep the 'traditional' layout with a dropdown menu in the Roam topbar if you have more than one Workspace defined, or to simply have a button that opens a modal to select.
 This is designed to reduce clutter in the topbar for those who prefer things nice and neat!
 If you like the older style, turn the switch for 'Topbar Menu Layout' to the on position.

-**Recent:**
 - Addition of Autopin option - if switched on, any block or page added to the Right Sidebar will be automatically pinned.
 - David Vargas has merged his Sidebar roamjs.com extension into Workspaces.
 For details, see below.
 Thanks David!
 - Update workspace definitions from a current state.
 Trigger via the Command Palette.
 This allows you to overwrite your workspace definition if you change how you want things laid out.